salsita/prism/docs/README.md

 export default ({ model, dispatch }) => <div>{model}</div>;
 ```

-Then you'd see only 0 on the screen because it's initial value of the model and we've defined this in the Updater.
+Afte running the application you'd see only 0 on the screen because it's initial value of the model and we've defined this in the Updater.

 ![hello-world-app-3](./assets/3.png)